 Alexander Technique: Training for the self-management of workers to prevent musculoskeletal disorders Mora i Griso, Mireia.
 Foment del Treball Nacional de Catalunya (2011)

 A descriptive and comparative study of precedents where the Alexander Technique has been applied as a tool to prevent occupational risks in different organisational settings throughout the world.
-Full report in Spanish available here.
+Full report in English here and Spanish here.

 Prolonged weight-shift and altered spinal coordination during sit-to-stand in practictioners of the Alexander Technique.
 Cacciatore TW, Gurfinkel VS, Horak FB, Day B. Gait and Posture, June 2011.

 This study compared coordination of 14 teachers of the Alexander Technique to 15 healthy control subjects during rising from a chair.
 The Alexander Technique teachers were able to achieve a smoother, more continuous movement than the control subjects, consistent with previous claims that the Alexander Technique teaches more efficient movement.

 Increased dynamic regulation of postural tone through Alexander Technique training.
 Cacciatore TW, Gurfinkel VS, Horak FB, Cordo PJand Ames KE.
 Human Movement Science, 2011 February; 30(1): 74–89.